 If you work in an agile environment, you’re aware that every software life cycle includes testing as a big part of it.
-The way you introduce testing to the development phases of a project is called a process.
+The way you introduce testing to development phases of a project is called a process.
 Or more specifically, a QA process.

 Imagine the following situation: A new project just kicked off and the client requests a Quality assurance engineer on the team.
-Neither he or his development team have ever worked with QA before, so reasonably, many questions appear – both from the team and the client.
+Neither he nor his development team have ever worked with a QA before, so reasonably, many questions appear – both from the team and the client.
 And guess what?
 You, as the QA engineer who’s joining the team, will have to answer them:

-First things first, keep in mind that it’s completely normal for them to have all of these doubts.
-Being in QA for 5+ years myself, and working on numerous projects over the years, I’ve answered all of these questions multiple times.
+First things first, keep in mind that it’s completely normal for them to have all these doubts.
+Being in QA for 5+ years myself, and having worked on numerous projects over the years, I’ve answered all of these questions multiple times.
 But, let me start by saying this: Introducing QA to the project team will not negatively influence the team’s work.
 Repeat after me – you are a much needed addition to the project team, not a burden.

 Got it?
 Good, now let’s move on to developing the QA process.

 Your first step is to explain the QA engineer’s responsibilities and how he/she will contribute to the project.
-This is when you’ll have to make clear that the role of a QA engineer is to help improve the process, stories, requirements and most importantly, the quality of the mobile or web application.
+This is when you’ll have to make it clear that the role of a QA engineer is to help improve the process, stories, requirements and most importantly, the quality of the mobile or web application.
 Important notice: developers will still be very much involved in testing the app’s quality.

 a) To support these arguments, first you have to have the knowledge – that means learning everything you need to know about testing principles, levels, and types of testing.
-Without mastering the basics, you won’t be able to teach others about what you do and prove the importance of your work.
+Without mastering the basics, you won’t be able to educate others about what you do and prove the importance of your work.
 In the end, it could make it harder to introduce the QA process to the team – and this is something we want to avoid.

 b) Secondly, you want to get involved in all team activities, as much as possible, and right from the start.
 That means participating in all scrum meetings, from the beginning until the end.
 I have to warn you – in the beginning, there will probably be situations when the team doesn’t invite you to certain meetings.
 Don’t let this discourage you.
 Stay persistent, ask questions, and offer solutions – soon, they’ll see all the wonderful benefits of having you on the team.